Tobi3333A/Final-Four-s-ACL-Injury-Website/README.md

 <br>
 ## Features
 - **Educational Blog Posts**: Includes blog posts to educate users on ACL injuries and also inlcudes tests to evaluate a user's understanding of the posts.
-- **ACL Risk Assessment**: Inlcudes an ACL risk checker made using machine learning.
-A user is allowed to enter their data, and the system evaluates a user's risk of getting an ACL injury.
+- **ACL Risk Assessment**: Includes an ACL risk checker made using machine learning.
+A user is allowed to enter their data, and the system evaluates a user's risk of getting an ACL injury based on the entered data.
 ## Technologies Used
 ### **Frontend Development**
 - HTML5